Last Updated on December 20, 2022 by Anne-Sophie Reinhardt

 It would be best if you did not negotiate with your child’s safety.
 It will be best if your sitter has references, preferably people you can call and not only reach them via email.
 Follow up on their contacts and ask about the service and claims the babysitter made.

-2. Are they well trained?
+2. Are they well-trained?

 Did they get training before starting or during their career as a babysitter?
 Anyone with special skills like CPR and first aid is a bonus for you.
-This training ensures your baby is in safe hands, especially in times of an emergency.
+This training ensures your baby is in safe hands, especially in times of emergency.

 If you require these extra skills and your ideal candidate does not have the necessary certifications, you still have options.
-Either propose to hire them and pay for the classes, or offer higher rates if they take the classes before starting with you.
+Either propose to hire them and pay for the classes or offer higher rates if they take the classes before starting with you.

 3. What is their ideal compensation?